ASEC2026 Agenda “Strengthening African Security Through Innovation & Inclusion”

 19:00 - 21:00

-Attendees are invited to meet for an 'ice-breaker' Networking Reception to discuss the three days ahead in a relaxed and informal setting, whilst enjoying a range of canapés and refreshments.
+Attendees are invited to meet for an 'ice-breaker' Networking Reception, pool side at the Labadi Beach Hotel, to discuss the three days ahead in a relaxed and informal setting, whilst enjoying a range of canapés and refreshments.
 Also, an ideal opportunity for panellists to engage with ASEC2026's Panel Chairs.

 Tuesday 07 July